Waiting in Hope

 Communities

-Over 350 people participated in a Cornerstone Community to eat together, pray together, study the Bible together, and share life together.
+Over 325 people participated in one of our 15 Cornerstone Communities to eat together, pray together, study the Bible together, and share life together.

 MISSIONS & Church Planting